Te Rauparaha: Capture

+Rangiātea Church

-While in Ōtaki Te Rauparaha provided the materials and labour for the construction of Rangiātea Church (completed in 1851) for his local pā.
-It would later become the oldest Māori church in the country and was known for its unique mix of Māori and English church design.
-Te Rauparaha did not live to see the church completed and he died the following year on 27 November 1849.
+In Ōtaki after his release from captivity, Te Rauparaha provided the materials and labour at his pā for the construction of Rangiātea Church, which was completed in 1851.
+It later became the oldest Māori church in the country.
+It was known for its unique mix of Māori and English church design.
+Te Rauparaha did not live to see the church completed.

+Death and legacy

+Te Rauparaha died on 27 November 1849.

+Te Rauparaha composed "Ka Mate" while hiding on Motuopihi Island in Lake Rotoaira as a celebration of life over death after his lucky escape from pursuing enemies.
+This haka or challenge, has become the most common performed by the Kiwis, the All Blacks and many other New Zealand sports teams before international matches.

 Te Rauparaha's son Tāmihana was strongly influenced by missionary teaching, especially Octavius Hadfield.
 He left for England in December 1850 and was presented to Queen Victoria in 1852.
 After his return he was one of the Māori to create the idea of a Māori king.
-However he broke away from the king movement and later became a harsh critic when the movement became involved with the Taranaki-based anti-government fighter Wiremu Kingi.
+However he broke away from the king movement and later became a harsh critic when the movement became involved with the Taranaki-based anti-government fighter Wiremu Kīngi Te Rangitāke.

-Legacy

-Te Rauparaha composed "Ka Mate" as a celebration of life over death after his lucky escape from pursuing enemies.
-This haka or challenge, has become the most common performed by the All Blacks and many other New Zealand sports teams before international matches.
+Tāmihana wrote biography of Te Rauparaha between 1866 and 1869 that was held in the Sir George Grey Special Collections at Auckland Libraries.
+This biography was translated by Ross Calman and published by Auckland University Press in 2020 called He pukapuka tātaku i ngā mahi a Te Rauparaha nui / A record of the life of the great Te Rauparaha.

-A biography of Te Rauparaha was published in the early 20th century.
+Another biography of Te Rauparaha was one published in the early 20th century.
 It was written by William Travers and was called the Stirring Times of Te Rauparaha.

-Another biography of Te Rauparaha written by his son Tāmihana between 1866 and 1869, held in the Sir George Grey Special Collections at Auckland Libraries, was subsequently translated by Ross Calman and published by Auckland University Press in 2020 and called He pukapuka tātaku i ngā mahi a Te Rauparaha nui / A record of the life of the great Te Rauparaha.

-A memorial to Te Rauparaha was also established in Ōtaki.

-Te Rauparaha Arena in Porirua was named after him.
+A memorial to Te Rauparaha is established in Ōtaki and Te Rauparaha Arena in Porirua is named after him.

+In 2005, a panel of historians and journalists ranked Te Rauparaha 16th out of the 100 most influential figures in New Zealand history.